David Bowie: 1974–1976: "Plastic soul" and the Thin White Duke

 Bowie moved to the US in 1974, initially staying in New York City before settling in Los Angeles.
 Diamond Dogs (1974), parts of which found him heading towards soul and funk, was the product of two distinct ideas: a musical based on a wild future in a post-apocalyptic city, and setting George Orwell's Nineteen Eighty-Four to music.
+Its title track introduced a new persona, Halloween Jack, who "lives on top of Manhattan Chase" and ruled over the "diamond dogs".
 The album went to number one in the UK, spawning the hits "Rebel Rebel" and "Diamond Dogs", and number five in the US.
 The supporting Diamond Dogs Tour visited cities in North America between June and December 1974.
 Choreographed by Toni Basil, and lavishly produced with theatrical special effects, the high-budget stage production was filmed by Alan Yentob.
-The resulting documentary, Cracked Actor, featured a pasty and emaciated Bowie: the tour coincided with his slide from heavy cocaine use into addiction, producing severe physical debilitation, paranoia and emotional problems.
-He later commented that the accompanying live album, David Live, ought to have been titled "David Bowie Is Alive and Well and Living Only in Theory".
-David Live nevertheless solidified Bowie's status as a superstar, charting at number two in the UK and number eight in the US.
+The resulting documentary, Cracked Actor, depicted Bowie's worsening cocaine addiction.
+A live album from the tour, David Live, solidified Bowie's status as a superstar, charting at number two in the UK and number eight in the US.
 It also spawned a UK number ten hit in a cover of Eddie Floyd's "Knock on Wood".
 After a break in Philadelphia, where Bowie recorded new material, the tour resumed with a new emphasis on soul.